howdyai/botkit/readme.md

 });
 ```

 This system supports freeform storage on a team-by-team, user-by-user, and channel-by-channel basis.
 Basically ```controller.storage``` is a key value store.
-All access to this system is through the following nine functions.
+All access to this system is through the following twelve functions.
 Example usage:
 ```javascript
 controller.storage.users.save({id: message.user, foo:'bar'}, function(err) { ... });
 controller.storage.users.get(id, function(err, user_data) {...});